GSA/piv-guides/_engineering/02_ssh.md

 permalink: engineering/ssh/
 ---

 You can use your PIV credential for Secure Shell (SSH) to remotely access *nix servers by following these steps.
-This guide will help you do this from a _Windows_, _Linux_, or _macOS_ computer.
+This guide will help you SSH from a _Windows_, _Linux_, or _macOS_ computer.

 {% include alert-info.html content = "Your PIV contains an authentication key pair and public certificate.
 Using a PIV key pair and public certificate is very similar to using a self-signed key pair for SSH." %}